What is P3O?

 P3O is a comprehensive guide to designing and implementing a support structure for an organisation’s portfolio of projects whether run as individual projects or as programmes of projects.
-Support structures range from the simplest form of support delivered by a part time support officer to a highly sophisticated, geographically dispersed structure across a global enterprise.
+Support structures range from the simplest form of support delivered by a part-time support officer to a highly sophisticated, geographically dispersed structure across a global enterprise.

 It covers the Office of Government Commerce (OGC) concept of Centres of Excellence that set Portfolio, Programme and Project standards as well as the support offices that deliver front-line support to any or all of the Portfolio, Programme and Project levels.

-P3O was developed by the OGC with the aim of aiding development of best practice support across both the public and private sectors.
+P3O was developed by the OGC with the aim of aiding the development of best practice support across both the public and private sectors.

 P3O claims that the right level of support enables businesses and organisations to both:-